spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ## Prerequisites - Part #1

 This project is based on [Ansible-Docker : 2-node EventFlow](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md).
-Please folow the prerequisities listed there to make sure Docker and Ansible management server are working properly.
+Please follow the prerequisites listed there to make sure Docker and Ansible management server are working properly.
-Ansible playbok contains several plays and tasks, executed in a sequence and dependend on each other so it is important to complete all steps listed below.
+Ansible playbook contains several plays and tasks, executed in a sequence and dependend on each other so it is important to complete all steps listed below.

 ### 1. At this point we assumed your Ansible management server is up and working properly with Docker.
 To test this you can execute a test playbook located under _../src/main/ansible/additional-playbooks/_ folder: